space-wizards/docs/src/en/space-station-14/round-flow/proposals/revolutionaries-codeword-rework.md

 - Tier 3: **35**% conversion.

 ### Dead Drop Items

+This list is not exhaustive and more items could be added in the future, and some items listed may end up not working in actual gameplay and will have to be removed.

 #### Tier 1
 Tier 1 items should be designed to help the revolution grow in a stealthy way or give them a temporary bump in effectiveness, in ways that don't involve combat.